Victoria

 AIR HUB

 The Victorian Government provided AUD$12 million to support Swinburne University of Technology’s Aerostructures Innovation Research Hub (AIR Hub).
-The AIR Hub is driving innovation in aerostructures with a focus on civil, cargo and aeromedical airliners, urban electric vertical take-off and landing (eVTOL) air vehicles, and advanced composite materials for the space and satellite industries.
-AIR Hub will also support research and development for hydrogen storage tanks on aircraft and eVTOL vehicles.
+Amongst other things, the AIR Hub is also supporting research and development for hydrogen storage tanks on aircraft and eVTOL vehicles.

 UNIVERSITY OF MELBOURNE’S ZERO EMISSIONS ENERGY (ZEE) LAB